TeamRizu/outfox-wiki/content/dev/mode-support/bms-pms-support.md

 ```
 #TITLE Take (Bamboo)
 ```
-The title command sets the SongTitle and this will be displayed on the song wheel to be selected, as well on the screen gameplay and evaluation screen.
+The title command sets the SongTitle and this will be displayed on the song wheel to be selected, as well on the screen game-play and evaluation screen.
 It will also be recorded in high scores and on your profile etc. Older charts used SHIFT-JIS.

 ---